-Stephen is Managing Director of Prescience Research, a Melbourne-based marketing research and data modelling consultancy.
-He has had a 30 year career in marketing research and management consulting.
-Stephen has experience on key projects for major enterprises in services, FMCG, information technology sectors, and government departments and is well known for his thoughtful use of mathematical and statistical models as a bridge to better decision making.
-He has applied these methods in a variety of decision areas including customer service and loyalty studies, advertising response, brand health tracking and time series analysis, customer segmentation, data mining and demand estimation models including choice modelling, conjoint and simulated test markets.
+He is well known for his innovative research designs and thoughtful use of mathematical and statistical models as a bridge to better decision making.
+He has applied these methods in a variety of decision areas including customer service and loyalty studies, advertising response, brand equity tracking and time series analysis, customer segmentation, data mining and demand estimation models including choice modelling, conjoint and simulated test markets.